Vaccination FAQs

 A mild fever that goes away in a day or two is not uncommon.
 Mild fever is actually a sign that the vaccine is working.
 However, if the fever persists, or increases in temperature, or if your child is exhibiting other symptoms that the nurse or pediatrician did not mention, seek medical attention promptly.

-Does my child really need to get vaccinated for diseases that are no longer around?
+Does my child really need to get vaccinated against diseases that no longer exist?

 Yes.
 Infectious diseases, by nature, spread quickly among those who are not protected.
-Even if the disease is considered rare or under control, there is still danger of it reemerging.
-We've seen this before, in the recent U.S. mumps and whooping cough outbreaks following drops in vaccination rates, which resulted in severe health consequences for many patients as well as a public health scare.
+Even if the disease is considered rare or under control, it can still reemerge.
+We've seen this before, in the recent U.S. mumps, measles, and whooping cough outbreaks following drops in vaccination rates, which resulted in severe health consequences for many patients as well as a public health scare.